 A note from our Learning and Academic Support Manager:

 Yellowdig is a discussion platform that connects learners and empowers educators.
-Our vision is to create learning communities where social interaction and information sharing creates conditions in which topic engagement and learning both thrive.
+Our vision is to create learning communities where discussion and sharing foster the relationships, skills, and knowledge that allow people to thrive.

 We have compiled a set of guidelines to help you achieve this vision.
 The guidelines are based on extensive input and case studies from our hundreds of thousands of daily active users, my experiences as a college instructor, and Education and Psychology research.
 Your use case may require different choices and that’s fine!
 However, these guidelines were developed from experiences at a variety of institutions and in various subject areas.
 We think these recommendations will ensure your learners get as much as possible from Yellowdig while also simplifying your life!

 If you have questions about how to use Yellowdig please reach out to the Yellowdig Client Success team (email@example.com).
 My team and I are also always looking to improve our instructor support, so if you have comments or suggestions, please share.